How Much Do I Need to Retire?

 Section 08 The importance of legacy planning

-Legacy planning goes hand-in-hand with long-term wealth management.
-If you have a goal to leave something behind, a legacy plan can help you be more deliberate about achieving your goal.
+Legacy planning goes hand in hand with long-term wealth management.
+If you hope to leave something behind for your loved ones, a legacy plan can help you be more deliberate about achieving that goal.
+That can include everything from making charitable donations to funding a portion of your grandchildren’s education.

-Permanent life insurance can be a valuable resource.
-In addition to the access to cash value to supplement your retirement income, the lifetime death benefit is often the center of a legacy plan.
+Permanent life insurance can be a valuable resource here.
+In addition to providing access to cash that can help supplement your retirement income, these policies also offer a lifetime death benefit that can be the center of your legacy plan.

 Section 09 Making the emotional transition into retirement

 Retirement planning is often centered on income.
-While that’s certainly vital to a successful retirement, it can be easy to focus on money while overlooking the emotional impact that tends to accompany such a major life transition.
-It can be an especially big consideration if you and your spouse are retiring at different times.
+While that’s certainly vital, it can be easy to overlook the emotional impact that tends to accompany such a major life transition.
+It’s an especially important consideration if you and your spouse are retiring at different times.

 There are social and mental health factors at play as well.
 Stepping away from your career after working for decades can be a huge adjustment that affects your sense of identity and purpose.
 Below are some key questions to ask yourself as you enter this next phase of life: